-The Court System in Arizona has three levels.
+The Court System in has three levels.
 Level one consists of limited jurisdiction courts such as the Justice of the Peace and Municipal Courts.
-The second level is a general jurisdiction court called the Superior Court of Arizona.
+The second level is a general jurisdiction court called the AZ Superior Court.
 This court hears the majority of cases for the state.
-Level three is the appellate jurisdiction which includes both the Supreme Court and Court of Appeals for Arizona.
+Level three is the appellate jurisdiction which includes both the Arizona Supreme Court and Court of Appeals for the state.

-There are 180 Superior Court judges, 88 Justice of the Peace Courts with 88 judges and 154 Municipal judges in the state of Arizona.
-Superior Court judges are elected and can serve a six-year term before being re-elected.
+There are 180 Superior judges, 88 Justice of the Peace Courts with 88 judges and 154 Municipal judges in the Grand Canyon State.
+The Superior judges are elected and can serve a six-year term before being re-elected.
 Municipal Court judges are appointed according to the laws in their district.
 In some towns like Yuma, voters have the privilege of electing their judges.

-Arizona is continuously expanding its e-filing system to allow plaintiffs and defendants in civil cases the ability to file motions, objections, and evidence online.
+The state is continuously expanding its e-filing system to allow plaintiffs and defendants in civil cases the ability to file motions, objections, and evidence online.
 Initial filings must be made through paper documents in some counties like Maricopa.
-E-filing is available in Superior Courts, Supreme Court cases and Court of Appeal matters.
-The state uses two systems eFileAZ and AZTurboCourt to process accounts, logins, and uploads.
+E-filing is available for Superior and Supreme cases and Court of Appeal matters.
+The state uses two online services eFileAZ and AZTurboCourt to process accounts, logins, and uploads.
 There are fees associated with using these services.
 Most types of filings cost $15 or less to upload, plus a 3% processing fee on top of the document fees.
 Additionally, users can download the forms from the Arizona Judicial Branch and file them manually.
 Litigants can also file through the clerk of the court in the proper court type.
 The clerk's office will have hours posted online.
 The clerk of the superior court sees the highest number of cases.

-Curious about court records from Arizona’s Maricopa County, Pima County, and Pinal County?
-Using Infotracer, you can access Arizona court records for all types of cases.
-Quickly search criminal court cases, civil court cases, cases from superior court, Arizona justice of the peace court cases, and municipal court cases.
-The Freedom of Information Act and Arizona’s Public Records Law §39-121 et seq. protects the citizens right to review court records.
+Curious about court records from AZ Maricopa County, Pima County, Phoenix, Tucson, and Pinal County?
+Using Infotracer, you can access the state's courts for all types of cases including traffic cases.
+Quickly search criminal case records, civil cases, and case types from various different courts within the state.
+The Freedom of Information Act and Arizona revised statutes protect the citizens' right to review court information.

-Anyone can search at any time for public court records without a reason or authorization.
-Although some court records like juvenile court cases are kept confidential by law, most court records are online and available on-demand.
-Access Arizona family court records, bankruptcies, divorce court cases, criminal court records and more quickly and easily using an Arizona state court records name search.
+Anyone can search at any time for public records without a reason or authorization.
+Although some records like juvenile court information are kept confidential by law, most court documents are online (using a .gov website) and available for public access.
+Access AZ family courts, bankruptcies, divorces, criminal cases and more quickly and easily using a state court name search.

-Try Infotracer today for free, instant access to Arizona court records from thousands of public court records sources.
+Try Infotracer today for free, instant access to AZ records from thousands of public records sources.